jgit431/resume_builder/README.md

 For style-only templates (font, alignment, spacing, color), set `layout: 'standard'` and only edit `styles` and `pageSettings`.
 No other files need to change.

-For a new layout (e.g. a colored header band or three-column), you'd also need to build a body component in `PreviewPanel.js`.
+For a new layout (e.g. a colored header band or three-column), you'd also need to build a body component in `PreviewPanel.js` and add a thumbnail branch in the `TemplateSVG` function in `templates.js`.

+---

+## Compare Templates

+The builder includes a side-by-side template comparison tool so you can see how your resume looks in a different template before committing to it.

+**Flow:**
+1. In the builder, click **Compare** in the preview toolbar
+2. The template picker opens in compare mode — select any template to compare against
+3. Your resume is shown in both templates simultaneously, paginated correctly for each
+4. Click **Keep [Current]** to go back unchanged, or **Switch to [Template]** to apply the new template

+The comparison view paginates each template independently — if one layout fits your resume in 2 pages and another takes 3, both are shown in full.

 ---